ATribeCalledQuest-Ce/ytdlbat/README.txt

 this program is written by ATribeCalledQuest-CeQue AKA Heffe or @Heffeeee on twitter

-for this to work without editing the .bat you must make a folder in the root of your c drive called "ytdl" (without the quotes) and place the youtube-dl windows exe from here: https://rg3.github.io/youtube-dl/download.html inside that folder. anything downloaded through ytdl will apear in that folder (this cant be changed). batcreator.cs can be used to create new .bat files that are configured for different directories, simply follow the on screen instructions. you can move the .bat file wherever you want.
+for this to work without editing the .bat you must preserve the file structure. anything downloaded will be put in the music folder (or wherever youtube-dl.exe is, this cant be changed). batcreator.cs can be used to create new .bat files that are configured for different directories, simply follow the on screen instructions. if you want to move the bat file, right click it to create a shortcut and move that.

 **more advanced stuff**
-if you want to change the directory where the youtube-dl.exe is stored manually, you can edit the .bat file in notepad or notepad++. here is an example that stores the youtube-dl.exe in the d drive instead of the c drive and in a folder called music instead of a folder called ytdl
+if you want to change the directory where the youtube-dl.exe is stored manually (NOT RECOMMENDED), you can edit the .bat file in notepad or notepad++. here is an example that stores the youtube-dl.exe in the d drive instead of the c drive and in a folder called music instead of a folder called ytdl

 REM **START**